HSAFoundation/CLOC/INSTALL.md

 Cloc Install Instructions
 ===============================

 Warning.
-These instructions are for HSA 1.0.3 (September 2015 Update) .
+These instructions are for CLOC 1.0 (March 2016 Update) .

-The Cloc utility consists of three bash scripts with file names "cloc.sh" ,  "snack.sh" , and "snk_genw.sh" .
-These are found in the bin directory of this repository.
-Copy these files to /opt/amd/cloc/bin.
-To update to a new version of Cloc simply replace cloc.sh snack.sh,  and snk_genw.sh in directory /opt/amd/cloc/bin.

-In addition to the bash scripts, Cloc requires the HSA runtime and the HLC compiler.
 This set of instructions can be used to install a comprehensive HSA software stack and the Cloc utility for Ubuntu.
 In addition to Linux, you must have an HSA compatible system such as a Kaveri processor.
 There are four major steps to this process:

 - [1.
 Prepare for Upgrade](#Prepare)
 - [2.
 Install Linux Kernel](#Boot)